 ** Also see BPIR Events Calendar **

-The 3rd International Best Practice Competition will be held on the 24th and 25th of November 2014 at the Abu Dhabi Chamber of Commerce.Entries from (India, Malaysia, Pakistan, Saudi Arabia, Singapore, Spain, UAE) have qualified to the finals and we are hoping representatives from more countries will enter… the winner in 2013 was the Immigration and Checkpoints Authority (Singapore) and 2012, Curtin University (Australia).
+The 3rd International Best Practice Competition and 3rd Global Benchmarking Award will be held on the 24th and 25th of November 2014 at the Abu Dhabi Chamber of Commerce.There are 11 countries that are presenting at the best practice competition (India, Iran, Malaysia, Pakistan, Philippines, Saudi Arabia, Slovenia, Spain, Sri Lanka and UAE).
+There are more than 30 best practices in 10 areas will be presented. … the winner in 2013 was the Immigration and Checkpoints Authority (Singapore) and 2012, Curtin University (Australia).

 The Best Practice Competition encourages organizations to share their best operational and managerial practices, processes, systems, and initiatives and learn from the experience of others.
 It provides an opportunity to celebrate the achievements of individuals and teams that have been responsible for creating and/or managing the introduction and deployment of best practices.